Edwin Hirst and his paintings

-Edwin, who lives in Sandal and was once a member of the parochial church council, comes from a family of Wakefield corn merchants whose story goes back to the 18th century.
+Edwin, who now lives in Chester, was once a member of Sandal parochial church council and he comes from a family of Wakefield corn merchants whose story goes back to the 18th century.

 His grandfather, Edwin Lodge Hirst, became mayor of Wakefield in 1912.
 Edwin and his father, John, continued in the corn trade and both served on Wakefield City Council.
 When he retired from the business, Edwin became fundraiser for Wakefield Hospice and also raised money for Macmillan Cancer Support.